isabelc/WooCommerce-Show-Attributes/readme.txt

 3. Click "Activate" to activate the plugin.

-4. That is all.
-Now your product attributes will be displayed in all the places described in the plugin description.
+4. Now your product attributes will be displayed in all the places described in the plugin description.

+5. Optional settings are at WooCommerce Settings -> Product tab, under "Product Data".

 == Frequently Asked Questions ==

+= How do I hide the attribute labels and only show the values? =

+Go to WooCommerce Settings -> Product tab, under "Product Data".
+Check the box for **"Hide the Labels When Showing Product Attributes"**.
+Click "Save changes".

+= How do I remove the list bullets from the attributes on the single product page? =

+Go to WooCommerce Settings -> Product tab, under "Product Data".
+Check the box for **"Show Attributes in a span Element"**.
+Click "Save changes".

 = How can I style the attributes? =